-- B6 The Panel must, for each season, - B6.1 appoint an external party to perform the base milk price calculation each year and change this person regularly;81 - B6.2 supervise the calculation of the base milk price carried out by the external third party; - B6.3 advise Fonterra as necessary on the application of the base milk price manual; and - B6.4 recommend to Fonterra the base milk price.82 - B7 The Panel may, as it considers necessary or desirable, make recommendations to Fonterra in respect of the milk price manual, including a recommendation that it should be amended and a recommendation that a proposed amendment should not be made. - B8 If the Board of Fonterra sets a base milk price other than in accordance with a recommendation by the Panel or in the absence of a recommendation by the Panel, it must follow the process set out in s 150N. - B9 If the Board of Fonterra changes the base milk price after the Commission has made its report under s 150P it must follow the process set out s 150R. - B10 If the Board of Fonterra does not amend the Manual in accordance with a recommendation by the Panel, contrary to a recommendation by the Panel or in the absence of a recommendation by the Panel, it must follow the process set out in s 150G.
+- B6 The Panel must, for each season, - B6.1 appoint an external party to perform the base milk price calculation each year and change this person regularly; 89 - B6.2B6.1 supervise the calculation of the base milk price carried out by the external third party; - B6.3B6.2 advise Fonterra as necessary on the application of the base milk price manual; and - B6.4B6.3 recommend to Fonterra the base milk price.90 - B7 The Panel may, as it considers necessary or desirable, make recommendations to Fonterra in respect of the milk price manual, including a recommendation that it should be amended and a recommendation that a proposed amendment should not be made. - B8 If the Board of Fonterra sets a base milk price other than in accordance with a recommendation by the Panel or in the absence of a recommendation by the Panel, it must follow the process set out in s 150N. - B9 If the Board of Fonterra changes the base milk price after the Commissionwe haves made its our report under s 150P it must follow the process set out s 150R. - B10 If the Board of Fonterra does not amend the Manual in accordance with a recommendation by the Panel, contrary to a recommendation by the Panel or in the absence of a recommendation by the Panel, it must follow the process set out in s 150G. - B11 Fonterra must, for each season, appoint an external party to perform the base milk price calculation each year and change this person regularly.

-81 DIRA, s 150EA.
+DIRA, s 150EA.

-82 DIRA, s 150(D)(3).
+&lt;sup>90 DIRA, s 150(D)(3).